jammerthewelsh/Sentinel-Lab-Mitre-Attack/README.md

 Log Latency: I learned that Azure Arc agents cache logs locally if the connection drops (e.g., due to time drift), ensuring data integrity once the connection is restored.

 The Importance of Field Mapping: The detection was only possible because I explicitly configured the Data Collection Rule (DCR) to forward "Security Events," proving that a SIEM is only as good as its data sources.

+Once complete all instances and resources in Azure were deleted to prevemt unnecassry costs continuing unchecked